jpmens/revgeod/python/README.md

 ### Ansible

-During a training at the end of December, I was convinced to rewrite an example lookup plugin for a training class because the example I had was unrealistic.
+During a training at the end of December, I was talked into rewriting an example lookup plugin for a training class because the example I had was unrealistic.
 So I did so and used _revgeo_ as an example.

 The Ansible playbook I use for testing the plugin: